ILIAS-eLearning/ILIAS/templates/Readme.md

 `"../../../../libs/bower/bower_components/bootstrap/fonts/"`.
 If a 5.2 style is
 imported, the variable `icon-font-path` must be adapted accordingly.

+#### ILIAS 7

+The `icon-font-path` for glyphs has changed due to a move from the bootstrap library to the new location for external libraries.
+The new location is:
+`"../../../../node_modules/bootstrap/fonts/"`.
+If a 5.2 style is
+imported, the variable `icon-font-path` must be adapted accordingly.

 ## Less Guideline

 Less is a CSS pre-processor, meaning that it extends the CSS language, adding